T'ai Chi Ch'uan with

 In 2013 I taught a T'ai Chi Ch'uan class at the Alameda Alliance for Health, through Body Techniques.

 In 2014 I was hired to teach T'ai Chi Ch'uan at the Academy of Chinese Culture and Health Sciences.
 It was an honor to be invited to teach by the Chinese community, especially at this school of acupuncture.
+I taught there for two semesters.

 From 2018 to March of 2020, I taught T'ai Chi through Oakland Parks, Recreation & Youth Development.

-Shortly after that, I had to cancel all of my classes due to the Covid-19 pandemic shutdown.
+In 2020, I had to cancel all of my classes due to the Covid-19 pandemic shutdown.

 Testimonials: